Congenital Heart Defects

 With some congenital heart defects, a baby is born with an opening in the wall (septum) that separates the right and left sides of the heart.
 This lets blood flow between the right and left chambers of the heart.

 Atrial septal defect (ASD)

 In this condition, there is an opening between the 2 upper chambers of the heart (the right and left atria).
 This causes abnormal blood flow through the heart.
 Children with an ASD have few symptoms.
 The ASD may be closed by catheter-based methods or open-heart surgery.
-Closing the atrial defect by open heart surgery in childhood can often prevent serious problems later in life.
+Closing the atrial defect in childhood can often prevent serious problems later in life.

 Ventricular septal defect (VSD)